Friday, May 10, 2019

 "He denies it, of course.
 But, then, he wouldn't be the figure of finance he is if he weren't a facile liar."

 THINGS I LEARNED: The murder weapon is described as a Ghurka knife.
-This is a poor s misspelling of Gurkha, the name given to a group of Nepali speaking soldiers who served in India.
+This is a misspelling of Gurkha, the name given to a group of Nepali speaking soldiers who served in India.
 A drawing of the knife appears on the dust jacket illustration of the US first edition above, but is inaccurate.
-That sword looks more like a saber to me rather than a knife.
+That sword looks more like a saber to me rather than the knife used in the murder.
 The Gurkha knife or kukri, as it is known in its native Nepal, has a blade that looks bent rather than subtly curved (see photo above).
 It was developed and used by the Nepalese army centuries ago and has been adopted for use by contemporary Indian and Pakistani military.

 imposing boxers of the pre-World War 2 era.
 From June 1933 to June 1934 he was the World Heavyweight Champion.
 In addition to his boxing career he appeared in a handful of movies in the USA, England and Italy between 1931 and 1959.